 - Supports and enriches staff, acting as a leader who can articulate vision while balancing staff personal needs, professional skills/training/goals, and relationships with volunteers.
 Recruits and hires staff in conjunction with the Chapter Personnel Committee and manages the staff to carry out the objectives of the Chapter.
 Writes and conducts performance appraisals and takes personnel actions as appropriate.
 Ensures Chapter complies with Sierra Club’s employment policies and practices.

 - Performs miscellaneous duties as assigned.

-- Demonstrated ability and effectiveness working collaboratively with volunteers.
+- Demonstrated ability and effectiveness, motivating and working collaboratively with volunteers.

-- At least 3+ years of experience managing staff and budgets in a non-profit organization that employs and respects staff expertise with varying priorities and responsibilities.
-Ability to develop cohesion and collaboration among staff and volunteer leaders.
+- Experience managing staff in a non-profit organization that employs and respects staff expertise with varying priorities and responsibilities.
+Proven ability to develop cohesion and collaboration among staff and volunteer leaders.

 - Demonstrated strong leadership, personnel management and organizational skills.

 - Leading on Equity. model effective equity analysis and practice and have a track record of operationalizing equity, and have embedded justice and equity throughout team/department policies, structures, culture, and programs.